wildminder/rexuiz/README.md

 Rexuiz is a modernization of a beloved online shooter, Nexuiz Classic.
 Its history began about ten years ago when the developers at AlienTrap published a simple, but very exciting free online 3D shooter.
 It immediately attracted attention with its dynamic, intense, fast-paced gameplay and nice graphics.
 At the moment, the project is gaining momentum and we want to present it to you.

+## Features
+- 2025-06-10
+  - Updated all dependencies
+  - Resolved compilation issues

 **Technical Notes:**
-*   Compiled flawlessly with SDL2-2.26.5.
+*   Compiles flawlessly with `SDL2-2.26.5`.
 *   Also compiles with the latest SDL2-2.32.8, but starting from SDL 2.27, there are some issues with loading speed and freezes in the game menu — likely caused by the modern Windows API for gamepad/joystick input (Windows.Gaming.Input).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>